 Make sure your message is meaningful to your workforce and answers the question, “What’s in it for me?”
 This creates buy-in from your team and helps empower them to move forward with change more easily.
 You’ll create a sense of ownership that motivates employees to get on board and do their part for the greater good.
 Employees who feel like they belong to something bigger than themselves will become your company’s biggest advocates.

 6. Reinforce it

 Hearing something once is not enough.
 Everyone learns and processes information differently, so it’s critical that you communicate using diverse channels.
 Company meetings and email may be more appropriate for delivering formal messages, while small “town hall” meetings, social media, designated chat rooms and your company’s intranet can provide an informal forum for reinforcing communication.
 Remember, consistency across all channels is key.

 Just as you use multiple channels to communicate your message to employees, consider using those same channels to encourage feedback from them.
-It’s important that your employees feel comfortable sharing their questions and concerns, so your organization’s communication flow should be two-way – a dialogue, not a monologue.
+It’s important that your employees feel comfortable sharing their questions and concerns.
+Your organization’s communication flow should be two-way – a dialogue, not a monologue.
 When you encourage feedback and listen to what employees have to say, you send the message to your employees that their opinions matter.